Simple Homogeneous Structures and Indiscernible Sequence Invariants: Introduction

 \section{Introduction}

 Forking, dividing, and their associated notions of independence are at the center of modern model theory from both a theoretical perspective and in applications.
-Many of the most important dividing lines in model theory are most easily defined by the presence or absence of certain local combinatorical properties, but many admit equivalent characterizations by properties of independence.
-This completely different perspective often plays a powerful role in results and gives anyone who studies the subject a feeling that many of the prominent dividing lines are canonical - they arise inevitably from a number of different perspectives.
+Many of the most important dividing lines in model theory are most easily defined by the presence or absence of certain local combinatorial properties, but many admit equivalent characterizations by properties of independence.
+These characterizations (which have been developed as far back as Harnik and Harrington (\cite{HarnikHarringtonForking})) often play a powerful role in results and give anyone who studies the subject a feeling that many of the prominent dividing lines are canonical - they arise inevitably from a number of different perspectives that do not immediately appear to be connected.
 For instance, Shelah \cite{shelah1980simple} introduced \emph{simple theories} as those in which a certain combinatorial configuration (the tree property) was absent.
-The class is equivalently characterized by the property that each type does not fork over a subset of its domain of size at most $|T|$ \cite{grossberg2002primer}.
+The class is equivalently characterized by the property that each type does not fork over a subset of its domain of size at most $|T|$ (see chapter three of \cite{grossberg2002primer}).
 Kim and Pillay \cite{kim1998stability} gave another characterization, proving under a list of general assumptions on an abstract independence relation $\nind^0$ that the relation must be nonforking independence in a simple theory.
 In a more applied direction, there is for instance, a large literature whose central goal is characterizing forking dependence for realizations of a specific type (or class of types).
 For instance, there is extensive recent work just in the theory of differentially closed fields \cite{freitag2023equations, freitag2017algebraic, freitag2017strong, nagloo2017algebraic}.